shipwright-io/image/README.md

 If you don't provide any certificate during installation a self signed one will be created and deployed, it is valid for one year.
-You can update the certificates whenever you want, for that you need to edit a secret called `certs` in Shipwright Images's namespace and a mutating webhook config called `imgctrl`.
+You can update the certificates whenever you want, for that you need to edit a secret called `certs` in Shipwright Images's namespace and a validating webhook config called `imgctrl`.

 ```
 $ kubectl edit secret certs
-$ kubectl edit mutatingwebhookconfigurations imgctrl
+$ kubectl edit validatingwebhookconfigurations imgctrl
 ```

 ### Building kubectl-image plugin